 Willingness to assist as requested for the greater good of WSP

-Requires walking, digging, kneeling, sitting and standing for periods of time
+Requires walking, standing, sitting, extensive use of hands and digits for periods of time

-Bending, squatting and lifting up to 30 pounds
+Bending, squatting, kneeling, and lifting up to 25 pounds.

 “It is the supreme art of the teacher to awaken joy in creative expression and knowledge.” —Albert Einstein